STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Methodology

 It is crucial to distinguish that, unlike the specification $\pi_\mathrm{pro}$ in \eqref{subeq:propLimit}, which restricts propeller velocity (and thus motor forces, see Section \ref{sec:systemModeling}) only during the approach phase to ensure comfort, the motor force constraints in this optimization guarantee apply throughout the entire mission.
 This ensures that the vehicle operates within its physical limits at all times.
 Typically, the allowable propeller velocity range ($\underline{\mathrm{\Gamma}}_\mathrm{pro}$ and $\bar{\mathrm{\Gamma}}_\mathrm{pro}$) is significantly narrower than the range of physically actuable propeller speeds ($\underline{\bm{\xi}}$ and $\bar{\bm{\xi}}$).
 This limitation minimizes noise and wind, enhancing operator comfort during close-range interactions.

 As described in Section \ref{sec:smoothApproximation}, the robustness function $\rho_\pi(\mathbf{x})$ involves non-differentiable functions like $\max$ and $\min$, making it non-differentiable itself \ac{wrt} the state $\mathbf{x}$ and control inputs $\mathbf{u}$.
 While various approaches like mixed-integer programming solvers \cite{Raman2014CDC}, non-smooth optimizers \cite{AbbasACC2013}, or stochastic heuristics \cite{Abbas2013ACM} can be employed to find a solution for this problem, it is crucial to acknowledge that the problem is inherently NP-hard, and these methods may encounter difficulties, particularly as the number of variables increases \cite{Bertsekas2012Book}.
 However, as demonstrated in \cite{Pant2017CCTA}, one effective strategy for managing the computational complexity is to adopt a smooth approximation $\tilde{\rho}_\pi(\mathbf{x})$ of the robust function $\rho_\pi(\mathbf{x})$.
+This smoothing procedure is adopted as a numerical enabler for gradient-based optimization rather than as a methodological contribution of this work.
 In this scenario, the resulting optimization problem remains nonlinear and non-convex, but it becomes amenable to smooth optimization techniques such as sequential quadratic programming, which can help identify a local minimum \cite{Bertsekas2012Book}.

 Thus, the problem \eqref{eq:optimizationProblem} can be reformulated by replacing $\rho_\pi(\mathbf{x})$ with its smooth counterpart $\tilde{\rho}_\pi(\mathbf{x})$ as follows: